pforret/jekyll.forret.com/_posts/2017/2017-02-11-diy-my-bamboo-usb-ssd-disk-bay.md

 ![](/wp-content/uploads/2017/02/BOSQ.20170211.201956-825x510.jpg)

 As a photographer, I need a lot of storage space.
 As a [travelling photographer](https://tangopaparazzo.com), I also need it on my laptop.
 My current 13&#8243; MacBook Pro is plenty fast, but it only has a 512GB SSD drive.
 I quickly found out that is way too small.
 So I bought an external SSD disk.
-The Samsung Portable 500GB version is affordable and it&#8217;s almost as fast as the internal drive.
-But it&#8217;s only 500GB.
+The Samsung Portable 500GB version is affordable and it's almost as fast as the internal drive.
+But it's only 500GB.
 So I bought a second and a third.
 Now, travelling with 3 USB disks and a USB hub (since my MBP only has 2 USB ports, and I need one for reading CompactFlash cards) is quite a hassle.
-There&#8217;s cables everywhere, you&#8217;re always afraid you&#8217;ll drop one, or forget one.
+There's cables everywhere, you're always afraid you'll drop one, or forget one.
 So I decided to kind of tape them together.

 ![](/wp-content/uploads/2017/02/BOSQ.20170211.164342-1024x683.jpg)